mithunkumarc/revision/java/abstract.md

 5. The first concrete class that extends an abstract class must provide an implementation for all of the inherited abstract methods.

+#### Empty abstract class is allowed

+        abstract class Car {

+        }

+#### Abstract class cannot be final

+        abstract final class Car {} // class can be either abstract or final not both
+        // the purpose of abstract class is to force subclass to give implementation
+        // final will stop inheritance

 #### abstract method :